 De-personalize by removing all of your family photos, personal items, knick-knacks, trophies, and anything of an intimate nature.

 Houses for sale need to be thoroughly cleaned until they look brand new.
-This includes hard to see areas like baseboards, shelving, door frames and jambs, every crevice of the appliances in the kitchen etc. I have a professional company that cleans my renovation projects and they take care of everything.
+This includes hard-to-see areas like baseboards, shelving, door frames and jambs, every crevice of the appliances in the kitchen, etc. I have a professional company that cleans my renovation projects and they take care of everything.

 Cookie-cutter sells.
 This includes paint colors and decorum.
 The grey family has been the favorite of recent years.
-Agreeable grey being the most popular, and the choice that appeals to the largest number of buyers.
+Agreeable grey is the most popular, and the choice that appeals to the largest number of buyers.
 White semi-gloss paint for the trim.
 If you have a large palette of colors spread out over different rooms I would recommend painting with Agreeable Grey (Sherwyn Williams 7029) or something comparable.